 - A1.
-Entry ramps, ventilation points and pedestrian exits prevent flood water entering the a basement carpark until the last possible moment in a flood event as shown in Figure 6.03-11. - A1.
-The development is designed to minimise flood waters from entering car parking levels by: - a) orienting access points away from overland flow paths; - b) designing access points to be above the 1 in 100 year flood level plus freeboard as shown in Figure 6.03 10; and - c) ensuring any aboveground perimeter walls are impermeable up to the 1 in 100 year flood level plus freeboard. - A2.
+The development is designed to minimise flood waters from entering car parking levels by: - a) orienting access points away from overland flow paths; - b) designing access points to be above the 1 in 100 year flood level plus freeboard as shown in Figure 6.03 9; and - c) ensuring any aboveground perimeter walls are impermeable up to the 1 in 100 year flood level plus freeboard. - A2.
 A plan is developed detailing emergency egress procedures during a flood, as well as any refuge areas in reasonable proximity of the development.
 The plan is to be positioned in the basement car park in an easily recognisable location/s.

-Figure 6.03 - 44 10 - Basement ramp design to minimise inundation
+Figure 6.03 - 9 - Basement ramp design to minimise inundation